HoffsMH/knowledgepage/readme.md

 in short the bookmarks section of my browser was growing increasingly inadequate

+if along the way to making this I learn a thing or two about javascript, jquery, or programming that wouldn't be horrible either

 what my plan is (or was)
 ========================
 once I have this in a workable state I plan to host the page with my specific progress and update it every now and then